-Something that I’m preparing for before my early November surgery date is purchasing gifts way ahead of time for Christmas.
+Something that prepared for before my early November surgery date was purchasing gifts way ahead of time for Christmas.
 This post is part of a 31 day writing challenge, and the theme for SimpleStepsForLivingLife’s daily series is Prepping for Surgery.
 It is important to plan ahead if you are not in an emergency situation so click here to read more articles in the Prepping for Surgery series.

 Please note: all articles are written on SimpleStepsForLivingLife are ONLY my opinions and should not replace that of a medical professional.
 This series of posts are about what I have learned from having surgery and being about to have surgery again.
 I am not a medical professional at all, please consult with your doctor or a medical professional when it comes to anything to do with your health.

 Unfortunately, due to the nature of required surgeries, we do not always have the choice of when a procedure must be scheduled.
 It might even happen the week before Christmas which was the case for my oldest when he was just a baby.
 That year, just like this year, Christmas presents were purchased, wrapped, and mailed out well before the holiday (and surgery) occurred.
 Luckily, this year, I already have just about everyone’s gifts wrapped and ready to be mailed with only 4 weeks left for “S” Day (Surgery Day).

 If you have a surgery date already scheduled, now is the time to make sure that gifts are purchased for any upcoming holidays or birthdays that will be happening right before your procedure or the weeks during the recovery period.